ahmedashfaq027/covid19-tracker/README.md

 This app is live here: http://ahmedashfaq027.github.io/covid19-tracker

 Covid-19 tracker application is made with disease.sh API.
-It fetches you Active cases, Recovered cases and Deaths.
+It fetches you Active Coronavirus cases, Recovered cases and Deaths worldwide by country.

 It also has a map visualization to show the number of cases as per the country.